sk89q/theater-with-friends/README.md

 * The graphics tab DOES NOT WORK anymore.
 * The live tab DOES NOT WORK anymore.

-To video your video, go to `http://YOUR_IP:8080/` (don't forget the :8080)
+To watch your video, go to `http://YOUR_IP:8080/` (don't forget the :8080)

 ### Caveats

 * Once you start a video, it will take a few seconds before it will actually start playing.
 Verify on `http://YOUR_IP:8080/stats.xml` that there is a "theater" stream.
 * Try to always have a video queued, but your friends can always refresh the page.